BinItAI/BetterLoader/README.md

 make test
 ```

-## Release History
-* 0.0.1
-    * Work in progress

 ## Meta
 Distributed under the MIT license.
 See ``LICENSE`` for more information.

-## Todo
-There are a ton of open issues!
-Do check them out if you would like to contribute

 ## Documentation & Usage
 - [Usage docs](https://betterloader.readthedocs.io/)